DNA Tests: Two Kinds

 • MyTaproot:

 This nonprofit, American-based STR database permanently closed on May 31, 2022.
 If you did not request your data to be deleted, it was sealed to comply with legal requirements.
-MyTaproot transferred their birth parent data to Nanchang Project before its final closure, and we are undergoing the tedious process of offering an SNP test to all birth parents along with transferring their existing STR data to other STR-compatible databases.
-See our progress here.
+MyTaproot transferred their birth parent data to Nanchang Project before its final closure, and underwent the tedious process of offering an SNP test to birth parents in MyTaproot along with transferring their existing STR data to other STR-compatible databases.

 • Help For Family Reunion (HFFR):